CondeNast/Responsive-Design-Best-Practices/README.md

 ## CSS

 CSS is extremely powerful, and with it we can create wildly different designs using the same foundation with ease.
 Check out <a href="http://www.csszengarden.com">CSS Zen Garden</a> as an example of what people can do with the same HTML and only changing the CSS.
 This is why having a clear idea of mobile to desktop is important ahead of time; it allows the developer to plan and create as simple a blueprint as necessary based on a zen HTML foundation.
+In our Brownstone example, the CSS let's us change the number of floors, increase and decrease widths, all sorts of things that we couldn't do in real life using the same frame, but in the digital world we do and see everyday.

+### Step up your style game

 Inline styles!?
 Move those bad boys into semantically fresh stylesheets and take advantage of cascading power!
 (Cascading is the Machiavellian approach of overwriting previous styles with new ones later in the document, which comes in handy for responsive as we’ll see).
 The reason we shy away from inline is because it’s separate from the rest of the code and harder to debug.
 It also acts as the final rule and overrides any code in the stylesheets.